 How Could Linkedin’s Learning Platform Help You?

-In a working environment where many roles and industries are suffering the effects of a skills gap, it’s vital that managers and employees understand, appreciate and take action against the fact that skills and knowledge need to be evolving constantly.
+In a working environment where many roles and industries are suffering the effects of a digital skills gap, it’s vital that managers and employees understand, appreciate and take action against the fact that skills and knowledge need to be evolving constantly.

 The brand giants out there have been, of course, eagerly aware of the many skills gaps opening up across industry workforces over the past few years, and the opportunity it gives them to offer solutions to the issue.